 Excluded from your limits - An umbrella policy can pay for expenses related to claims that aren't covered by your current auto and home policies, like false arrest, libel, and slander.

-Depending on your auto and home carrier, you can bundle all your services together and enjoy the savings that they offer you.
+Typically, umbrella policies come in increments of a million dollars up to five million dollars of coverage.
+Now, before you scream, "a million dollars?!," understand that a million-dollar policy is pretty inexpensive.Depending on your auto and home carrier, you can bundle all your services together and enjoy the savings that they offer you.
 Most find that adding an umbrella policy to their existing coverage is around $100-$200 a year, again depending on your carrier.
 That's less expensive than a night out with dinner and drinks.

-There are so many good reasons why you should incorporate an umbrella policy into your existing insurance coverage.
+It doesn't just have to be a car accident either.
+Your dog could bite a neighbor, a house guest could injure herself, or a friend's child could slip and fall in your backyard while playing.An umbrella policy will work the same way for that other number I mentioned above, your property damage limit.
+If you damage someone else's property, an umbrella policy will step up and cover you over and above your homeowner's and car insurance.There are so many good reasons why you should incorporate an umbrella policy into your existing insurance coverage.
 It's one of the least expensive ways to leverage a large sum of money that can come in handy in a variety of situations.
 When you think about all the dreams and goals you want to achieve, it makes sense to incorporate this important piece of liability coverage into your financial plan.

 Get essential money news & money moves with the Easy Money newsletter.